 You could also set up text or email reminders for when your monthly bill is almost due to make sure you pay on time.

 If you carry a balance over to the next month, you could end up paying a significant amount of interest.
-Credit card interest rates can vary depending on the card and your creditworthiness, but they can run high.
+Credit card interest rates can vary depending on the card and your credit health, but they can run high.

-As of January 2018, the average credit card annual percentage rate, or APR, was 16.32 percent.
-However, if you have average or poor credit, you’ll likely pay an even higher rate.
+As of January 2018, the average credit card annual percentage rate, or APR, was 16.32%.
+But if you have average or poor credit, you’ll likely pay an even higher rate.

 The best way to avoid having to pay interest?
 Try to pay your credit card statement balance in full and on time every month.